alexpolt/alexpolt.github.io/src/motivation.md

   * What would you do if you were not lazy?
   * If your life were a 24-hour session in the Minecraft, what would you do?
   * What will fill your life more than anything else?
+  * What do you want from this World?

 <!-- md bug of not closing list if the first letter is space -->